Learn how to freeze more than 50 freezable foods to save time in the kitchen, eliminate extra trips to the grocery store, and reduce wasted food.

-I am passionate about freezable foods because they are such a simple way to save time and money in the kitchen (2 things I like to save!)
+I am passionate about freezer cooking because it’s such a simple way to save time and money in the kitchen (and save a bunch of otherwise wasted foods!)

-Over the last 13+ years, I have diligently kept our deep freezer stocked with full meals and TONS of pre-cooked, pre-portioned ingredients like shredded chicken, ground beef, ground sausage, roasted veggies, refried beans, cooked beans and lentils, fruits, veggies, cheese, baked goods, and so much more.
+Over the last 14+ years, I have diligently kept our deep freezer stocked with full meals and TONS of pre-cooked, pre-portioned foods like:

 While I don’t claim to be a “Freezable Foods Expert”, I have frozen more than my share of foods over the last decade — I’ve even taught classes on freezing, drying, and canning.

 So with that said…